Cerbos company logo

 Limitations & considerations

-• Cerbos handles authorization, not authentication — you still need a separate auth platform
+• Cerbos handles authorization, not authentication — you still need a separate authentication provider

-• Policy design requires understanding of ABAC/RBAC concepts
+• Policy design requires understanding of access-control models (RBAC/ABAC/PBAC/ReBAC)

-• Self-hosting requires operational capacity for production deployments
+• Self-hosting the PDP requires operational capacity for production deployments

 Pricing model summary

-Cerbos is open source (Apache 2.0) and free to self-host.
-Cerbos Hub (managed policy management and deployment) is a commercial product.
-Verify current Hub pricing at cerbos.dev.
+The Cerbos PDP is open source (Apache 2.0) and free to self-host.
+Cerbos Hub — the commercial control plane for policy authoring, testing, versioning, distribution, and audit logs — and Synapse are paid.
+Verify current pricing at cerbos.dev.

 View vendor pricing page ↗